This chapter discusses Stardog Studio - the IDE for the Knowledge Graph Engineer designed to make Stardog functionality easier for everyday users.

 |queryLimit||The LIMIT to apply (specifying maximum number of results) to all non-CONSTRUCT/DESCRIBE SPARQL queries run inside of Studio.||1000||If set to 0, this preference will be ignored.
 The maximum limit is 50000.|

 For questions, comments, or feature requests, please post in the Studio section of the Stardog Community.

 The Stardog blog includes post about new Studio functionality.
 All of those posts are available under the Studio Tag.

-The parsers used by Stardog Studio are available on Github which provides support for all of the languages supported by Studio, from the standards like SPARQL and Turtle, to Stardog specific syntaxes like SMS.
+The parsers used by Stardog Studio are available on Github.
+These provide support for all of the languages supported by Studio, from the standards like SPARQL and Turtle to Stardog specific syntaxes like SMS.

 To improve Stardog Studio, we collect anonymous usage data.
 We only collect information like session duration, feature usage, and the size of queries and results.
 We never collect the actual content of queries or results.
 To opt-out, set